Morgul/passport-google-web/Readme.md

 # Passport Strategy for "Google Sign-In for Websites"

 This is a very simple implementation of the backend portion of the ["Google Sign-In for Websites"][google-signin] authentication flow.
-It's very easy to setup and the code is very simple.
+It's very easy to set up and the code is very simple.
+It also has no dependencies, other than passport itself.

 [google-signin]: "https://developers.google.com/identity/sign-in/web/"